the-turing-way/the-turing-way/chapters/continuous_integration.md

 Build, see if that works, if not need to change, if it works then run tests, see if they fail/their completeness.
 If so deploy the code.

-An interesting discussion from [Software Engineering SE](https://softwareengineering.stackexchange.com/questions/379996/continuous-integration-for-scientific-software) on testing for scientific software - might be useful when we're trying to motivate towards scientific computing types rather than professional software engineers.

 ## What is Travis and how does it work?